propulsion-consulting/terraform-modules/docs/user-authentication-service.md

 ### Table Storing One Time Pass Codes

+**Note**: Not completing this in first iteration but will be needed later down the road for E-mail confirmation and sign ups.

 | Field Name   | Type      | Description                                                                        |
 | ------------ | --------- | ---------------------------------------------------------------------------------- |
 | `ID`         | `INTEGER` | Unique identifier associated with code generation for 2FA                          |